Psalms 22

 David cries for the Lord to come quickly and rescue his soul from the sword, the dogs, the lions, and the oxen.

-20 Deliver my soul from the sword, my precious life from the power of the dog.
+20 Deliver my soul from the sword, my precious life from the power of wild dogs.

-21 Save me from the lion’s mouth!
-Yes, you have rescued me from the horns of the wild oxen.
+21 Save me from the mouth of the lion; at the horns of the wild oxen You have answered me!

 Deliverance turns into praise, testimony, and a summons for the LORD-fearing congregation.